Imagine sitting for hours trying to transcribe a huge video or video file manually; that must be a daunting task and extremely time-consuming!

 Airgram offers a subscription model.

-Free: with 5 transcriptions per month
+• Free: with 5 transcriptions each month

 Airgram is the best meeting transcription software choice for hybrid teams that need to record, transcribe, and take notes on multiple meetings each month.
-Having won #1 Product of Day on Product Hunt, this tool is loved by team leaders, agencies, and customer success managers.
+Having won #1 Product of the Day on Product Hunt, this tool is loved by team leaders, agencies, and customer success managers.

 Try Airgram to see how much it frees your mind while more positively engaging in online classes, presentations, and meetings.